Water Heater Sizing Calculator - First Hour Rating & Tank Size

 Select Fuel Type

 Choose from natural gas, propane, electric resistance, or heat pump.
-Enter your local fuel price.
-The calculator shows the estimated annual operating cost and recovery rate for each fuel type.
+Enter your local fuel price to compare screening annual cost and recovery-rate prompts for each fuel type.

 -